Engravers cut letters, figures and designs on metal, glass, wood, rubber, plastic and other surfaces.

 - sketch original designs, or copy sketches or photographs

-- brush powder or solutions onto surfaces of dies or plates which imprint designs
+- brush powder or solutions onto surfaces of dies or plates that imprint designs

 - use acid etching to produce photographic images onto metals